taitruong/software-developer.org/_posts/2019-02-11-Angular-cheatsheet-01-new-project.md

 comments: true
 ---

+# Overview
+- an Angular app consists of one or more components
+- app root/root component is the minimum component
+- all other components are underneath root component
+- component consists of
+  - a (TypeScript) class, annotated with an [@Component](https://angular.io/api/core/Component) decorator
+  - a view represented by a template

+NB: components will be covered in my next angular cheatsheet blog.
+More
 # App module, app component and bootstrapping
 First lets create a new ng project 'Cheatsheet01Project', with no extra css files using inline-styles and an app prefix called "tai".